rysiekblah/crom/README.md

 @OneToMany - use it in case of joining tables.
 Note that only List type is supported for field with this annotation.

 @Embedded - not implemented yet.
-It will have JPA functionality.

 Examples:
 --------